SammyCode002/SammyCode002/README.md

 - 💞️ I’m currently working on...Climate Change Tool Kit,Fire Modeling (MFR) and my personal website.
 - I'm currently majoring in Computer Science
 - I'm currently attending The University of Hawaii
-- I'm an Intern at Oceanit (Wave dynamics, Topography, Bathymetry) ( https://www.oceanit.com/ )
+- I'm an Intern at Oceanit (Coastal dynamics, Topography, Bathymetry) ( https://www.oceanit.com/ )
 - Intern - Data Science for MAUI FIRE RESEARCH - RAPID / NSF ( http://maui-fire.ikewai.org/ )
 - 📫 How to reach me ...
-LinkedIn or Facebook
+LinkedIn or Facebook and (check out my personal website)
 <!---
 SammyCode002/SammyCode002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.